-There are a number of publicly funded Careers Advice programmes available across Greater Lincolnshire.
+There are a number of publicly funded careers support programmes available across Greater Lincolnshire.

-Funded and delivered by the Greater Lincolnshire LEP and the Careers and Enterprise Company
+Delivered by the Greater Lincolnshire LEP and the Careers and Enterprise Company.

-The EAN aims to bridge the gap between business and education by matching schools with a senior volunteer (Enterprise Advisor) from business.
+The Careers Hub aims to bridge the gap between business and education by matching schools with a senior volunteer (Enterprise Adviser) from business.
 This collaboration ensures the schools careers and enterprise provision has strategic input from a business perspective and reflects the labour market and current employment landscape.
 The programme's broader aim is to support schools engagement with businesses and to increase students encounters with employers and the work place.

 Careers and Enterprise Company Website - https://www.careersandenterprise.co.uk/schools-colleges